markmc/crustyblaa/content/march-9-2017-openstack-foundation-board-meeting.md

 Jonathan briefly touched on key improvements in Ocata and information about the profile of our contributors.
-This resulted in some debate about the value of "vanity metrics" and there was general agreement that while there continues to be demand for this information but that we should all be cautious in over-emphasizing it.
+This resulted in some debate about the value of "vanity metrics" and there was general agreement that while there continues to be demand for this information, we we should all be cautious in over-emphasizing it.

 Finally, Jonathan reflected on feedback from the Project Team Gathering in Atlanta.
 Attendance was strong and attendees reported